-The House of Han is a body of work, a studio, and a home in historic Rosedale Park.
+The House of Han is a lifestyle brand, a Korean family name with royal ancestry, and a home in historic Rosedale Park.

 My artwork is a meditative practice that seeks to develop a better understanding of self and identity while connecting deeper with people and the planet.
 I strive to find dynamic balance through organic yet deliberate mark making on carefully considered materials to explore my heritage, contemplate sustainability, and support people and projects in need.

 My process of mark making reveals the truth that we are all connected.
 We are all different, yet we are also the same.
 We are all mark makers sharing the same place, no one better or more important than another, all essential to society.
 We all impact people and the planet whether we know it or not through the choices we make in our daily lives.
 This truth is often too close for us to see, and so my artwork is focused on revealing the under appreciated, humble moments of life that comprise most of our lives.

 I have come to the sobering realization that in order to create, you must destroy.
 For this reason, I describe much of my work as Modern Vandalism: the mindful act of destroying materials, objects, and/or space in an effort to create value.
 With this ethos, I see products, and all things that are made having a life and death.
 With this in mind, I believe there is a great responsibility in how we make things as they exist long past their usefulness.

 My paintings and carvings are like fingerprints bearing my unique personal signature with each expression.
 These works are my entire self, each one different but very much the same.
 They are moments in time slowly evolving over time.
 Engraved in each work are the experiences and influences of my past often made with techniques that honor thousands of years of Korean art and craft.